Hospitality and Tourism Management: Event and Tourism Management Track

 - Describe the economic impact hospitality and tourism brings to a region.

-Additionally, students in the Tourism Management track will be able to:
+Additionally, students in this track will be able to:

 - Assess how a destination creates a unique sense of place for visitorship.